gabe565/ascii-movie/README.md

 [![Build](https://github.com/gabe565/ascii-movie/actions/workflows/build.yml/badge.svg)](https://github.com/gabe565/ascii-movie/actions/workflows/build.yml)
 [![Artifact Hub](https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/gabe565)](https://artifacthub.io/packages/helm/gabe565/ascii-movie)

 The original Star Wars telnet server is currently down, so why not implement it in Go?
-This server will open a TCP server on `0.0.0.0:23` which streams the original Star Wars ASCII movie over telnet.
+This server will open a TCP server on `0.0.0.0:23` and an SSH server on `0.0.0.0:22` which stream the original Star Wars ASCII movie to command line clients.

 See it in action:
 - **SSH:** Run `ssh gabecook.com`